 “Keep paddling,” said the other.
 “We will get out somehow.”
 The frogs treaded the milk again and again.
 But they couldn’t reach the top of the bucket.

 The first frog said, “I’m tired.”

 “Keep treading,” panted the second.
 “Don’t give up.”

 But the first frog had already given up.
 “I’m going to die anyway,” he said and stop swimming.
 As soon as he stopped moving, he sunk in the bucket of milk and died.

-When you feel in over your head and that you’ll drown in all the details, keep paddling and kicking and soon the ground will rise to meet you.
-If you keep moving, the confusion will clear and you’ll find a new level of comfort that will set you free.
+When you feel in over your head and that you’ll drown in all the details, keep treading and kicking and soon the ground will rise to meet you.
+If you keep moving, the confusion will clear, and you’ll find a new level of comfort that will set you free.

 Have you ever felt in over your head?
-Let me know how you kept swimming until you succeeded.
+Email me at Tim@clownclergyceo.com and et me know how you kept swimming until you succeeded.

 Tim Rhodes is a former Ringling Bros. and Barnum & Bailey Circus Clown, an ordained clergyman and former CEO of a $100 million multinational organization.
+He is an award-winning speaker, writer and coach.
 To contact Tim, email Tim@ClownClergyCEO.com